Hugovs2000/CMPG-323-Overview---31586872/README.md

 hidden from other users.

 ## Reference List:
+# Project 1:

 Anon.
 2016.
 A Practical Guide to Using .gitignore. https://www.pluralsight.com/blog/software-development/a-practical-guide-to-using--gitignore Date of access: 4 Sept.
 2022.

 Anon.
 2022.
-Gitflow Workflow. https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow Date of access: 14 August 2022.

-Anon.
-2022.
 Ignoring Files. https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files Date of access: 15 August 2022.

 Haddad.
 2022.
 What Are the Best Git Branching Strategies. https://www.flagship.io/git-branching-strategies/#:~:text=A%20branching%20strategy%2C%20therefore%2C%20is,interact%20with%20a%20shared%20codebase Date of access: 14 August 2022

+# Project 2:

+Anon.
+2022.
+Gitflow Workflow. https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow Date of access: 14 August 2022.

 Larson, Q. 2022.
 HTML new line – how to add a line break with the tag. https://www.freecodecamp.org/news/html-new-line-br-tag-line-break/#:~:text=Adding%20line%20breaks%20in%20your,put%20it%20within%20your%20code.
 Date of access: 7 Sept.
 2022.